Saunders Lewis: Political and cultural legacy

 For example, historian John Davies writes that, "in a notable article", Saunders Lewis argued that the Welsh bards of the Medieval era, "were expressing in their poetry a love for a stable, deep-rooted civilization."
 Lewis added that the bards "were the leading upholders of the belief that a hierarchical social structure, 'the heritage and tradition of an ancient aristocracy', were the necessary precondition of civilized life and that there were deep philosophical roots to this belief."

-By arguing, however, that there was more to the praise poetry composed by Medieval Welsh bards in honour of the not yet Anglicised Welsh nobility than mere insincere flattery, Lewis received accusations from Welsh Leftists of having "elitist" views.

-Furthermore, Lewis' critical and allegedly "condescending attitude towards some aspects of the Nonconformist, radical and pacifist traditions of Wales", also drew extremely harsh criticism from fellow Welsh nationalists such as D. J. Davies, a Marxist Plaid Cymru member.
-Davies argued in favour of engaging English-speaking Welsh communities, and stressed the territorial integrity of Wales.
-Davies also pointed towards Left Wing political parties in Scandinavian countries as a model for Plaid Cymru to emulate, and was accordingly far more interested in the "economic implications" of Welsh self-government.
+Despite his many statements to the contrary, Lewis' allegedly "condescending attitude towards some aspects of the Nonconformist, radical and pacifist traditions of Wales", also drew extremely harsh criticism from fellow Welsh nationalists such as D. J. Davies, a socialist Plaid Cymru member.

+Lewis, however, always insisted that his conversion to Catholicism did not keep him from understanding the sensibilities or appreciating the role played in Welsh culture by the Nonconformists.
+For example, he praised Methodism and Calvinism for preserving the uniqueness of Welsh-language literature and culture against the Anglophilia and linguistic imperialism favoured by the Victorian era Welsh gentry, the Government in Westminster, and the Established Church.

+Along with his careful study of what had worked and what had failed in Irish nationalism, these were the real roots of Lewis' beliefs that Welsh cultural and language revival, Christian democracy, rural landscape conservation, and an Irish-style Land War - meaning direct action tactics intended to reduce rents and coerce an Irish-style breakup and sale of the gentry's estates to their tenants - were preferable causes for the Welsh nationalist movement to embrace than socialism and which have attracted such extreme criticism, both during Lewis' lifetime and since his death.

+In particular, D.J.
+Davies denounced Lewis' calls for Welsh language revival and cultural nationalism.
+Davies called instead for engaging the English-speaking South Wales valleys.
+Davies also pointed towards left-wing political parties in Scandinavia as a model for Plaid Cymru to emulate, and was accordingly far more interested in the "economic implications" of Welsh self-determination.

-Left wing historian Geraint H. Jenkins has written:- "..Lewis was a cold fish.
+Left wing historian Geraint H. Jenkins has written, "Lewis was a cold fish.
 His reedy voice, bow tie, cerebral style and aristocratic contempt for the proletariat were hardly endearing qualities in a political leader, and his conversion to Catholicism lost him the sympathy of fervent Nonconformists.
 Heavily influenced by the discourse of right-wing French theorists, this profoundly authoritarian figure developed a grand strategy, such as it was, based on the deindustrialization of Wales.
 Such a scheme was both impractical and unpopular.
 It caused grave embarrassment to his socialist colleague D. J. Davies, a progressive economist who, writing with force and passion, showed a much better grasp of the economic realities of the time and greater sensitivity towards the plight of working people.